AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 * When an intermediate milestone is reached and successfully validated locally with the AEM as a Cloud Service SDK, the code should be committed to a git feature branch that is not yet part of the main line, although committing to git is optional.
 What constitutes an "intermediate milestone" varies based on team habits.
 Examples include a few new lines of code, half a day's of work, or completing a subfeature.

-* Reset the RDE if it has been used by another feature and you want to reset it to a default state.
-This can be done via [Cloud Manager](#reset-the-rde-cloud-manager) or via the [command line](#reset-the-rde-command-line).
-Reset will take a few minutes and all existing content and code will be deleted.
+* Reset the RDE if it has been used by another feature and you want to [reset it to a default state](#reset-rde). <!-- Alexandru: hiding for now, please don't delete This can be done via [Cloud Manager](#reset-the-rde-cloud-manager) or via the [command line](#reset-the-rde-command-line). -->Reset will take a few minutes and all existing content and code will be deleted.
 You can use the RDE status command to confirm the RDE is ready.

 * Using the RDE command-line interface, sync local code to the RDE.
 Options include installing a content package, a specific bundle, an OSGI configuration file, a content file, and a zip file of an Apache/Dispatcher configuration.
 Referencing a remote content package is also possible.
 See the [RDE Command Line Tools](#rde-cli-commands) section for more information.
 You can use the status command to validate that the deployment was successful.
 Optionally, use Package Manager to install content packages.